ScherbachenyaMIK/Semester-task-industrial-programming/README.md

 ---

 ## List of subtasks
-- [x] Add a MathExpression class to store readed data
+- [x] Add a MathExpression class to store read data
 - [x] Add a Result class to store results
 - [x] Add a regex calculator
 - [x] Add a reverse polish notation calculator
-- [x] Add an API callculator
+- [x] Add an API calculator
 - [x] Add a text writer
 - [x] Add a text Reader
 - [x] Add a text Buffered Reader